-For a checklist of degree milestones, go to the 'Degree Audit' tab of the Student Central webpage and select 'Milestones in the Life of an MPH (Vet) Student.'
+For a checklist of degree milestones, go to the 'Degree Audit Checklist' section of the Students webpage and select 'Milestones in the Life of an MPH (Vet) Student.'

 For a sample timeline for the Veterinary MPH degree program, see Appendix XI.